 NCS offers inspection services on all types of structures and materials.

-There are 3 classes of repairs, and we can adapt our inspections to suit your needs.
+There are 3 classes of inspection, and we can adapt these to suit your needs.

 Class I inspections are primarily visual inspections.
 These visual inspections usually take place on the exterior while the unit is online.